dev-onejun/CV/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**Wonjun Park**, originally from South Korea, is a Master of Science candidate in Computer Science at the University of Texas at Arlington (expected May 2026).
+**Wonjun Park** is a Master of Science candidate in Computer Science at the University of Texas at Arlington (expected May 2026).

 Over the past few years, he has built a strong foundation in machine learning, deep learning, artificial intelligence, and software engineering through various projects.
 As a visiting scholar at Purdue University, he designed and implemented a deep learning pipeline to classify Poison Ivy plants in nature.
 He also spearheaded EEG and fMRI projects such as EEG-based visual image reconstruction and 3D brain pathology visualization.